dcppc/crosscut-metadata/README.md

 which the TOPMed WGS data are associated.)
 Below these 2nd level `Datasets` that represent studies are 3rd level `Datasets` that represent the individual data files/products produced by the study.
-Below the GTEx dbGAP study, for example, the DATS `hasPart` property links to an array of DATS `Datasets`, each of which represents one of the access-controlled RNA-Seq or WGS data files.
+Below the GTEx dbGAP study, for example, the DATS `hasPart` property links to an array of DATS `Datasets`, each of which represents one of the controlled access RNA-Seq or WGS data files.

 Each of the second level DATS `Dataset` objects is in turn linked to an array of DATS `Material` objects by the `isAbout` property.
 Each of those `Materials` represents an RNA extract used in the RNA-Seq